numtide/treefmt/README.md

 options = []
 ```

-The project will first load `prjfmt.toml`, take note of the ormolu formatter,
+The project will first load `treefmt.toml`, take note of the ormolu formatter,
-then load the `ormolu.toml` file, and merge back the `prjfmt.toml` config for
+then load the `ormolu.toml` file, and merge back the `treefmt.toml` config for
 that section back on top.
 The end-result would be the same as if the user has
 this in their config:
 ```toml